vivekjoshi112/vivekjoshi112/README.md

 - 👯 I’m looking to collaborate on python development for Algorithmic Trading
 - 📫 How to reach me: vj2239@ece.jgec.ac.in
 - 😄 Pronouns: Tambola
-- ⚡ Fun fact: I do not possess Indian passport.
+- ⚡ Fun fact: I do possess Indian passport.